| Internet-Draft | Mission Security Model | August 2026 |

 This document is itself a security-considerations document.
 It defines no mechanism and adds no attack surface.
 Its content is the consolidation above; the authoritative, normative security considerations are those of the issuance profile ([I-D.draft-mcguinness-oauth-mission]) and each companion it cites.
 Where this document and a profile appear to differ, the profile governs.¶

 The trusted components see Mission data: the Authorization Server and PDP see the Authority Set, the consent rendering layer and Approver see the disclosed authority, and the Transparency Service and state sources see the Mission Identifier and its activity over time.
 The single canonical Mission Identifier is a durable cross-audience correlator the suite acknowledges and does not yet narrow ([I-D.draft-mcguinness-oauth-mission]); unlinkable or per-audience presentation of Mission-bound authority is out of scope across the suite.
+Two of the newer surfaces concentrate observation and are handled accordingly: metering state is a fine-grained record of Mission activity over time, disclosed in decision responses only as refusals, never as remaining-balance oracles ([I-D.draft-mcguinness-mission-metering]), and the management endpoint holds the fleet-wide existence knowledge the status profile's anti-oracle rules deny to ordinary consumers, which is why it is authorized and audited as an operator surface ([I-D.draft-mcguinness-oauth-mission-management]).
 Each profile's Privacy Considerations govern the data its own component handles.¶

 This document makes no IANA request.¶